-We are a Maryland corporation focused that invests in, finances and manages MSR, Agency RMBS, and, through our operational platform, RoundPoint, we are one of the largest servicers of conventional loans in the country.
-We are structured as an internally-managed REIT and our common stock is listed on investing in the NYSE under the symbol "TWO".
+We are a Maryland corporation that invests in, finances and manages MSR and Agency RMBS, and, through our operational platform, RoundPoint Mortgage Servicing LLC, or RoundPoint, we are one of the largest servicers of conventional loans in the country.
+We are structured as an internally-managed REIT and our common stock is listed on the NYSE under the symbol "TWO".